amshali/mergit/README.md

-# mergit
+# Mergit

-web based merge tool to use from command line
+Web based merge tool to use from command line